JayPankajPatel/nvim/README.md

     `rm $HOME/.config/nvim && git clone https://github.com/JayPankajPatel/nvim.git $HOME/.config/nvim`
 7) open nvim and use the command `:MasonInstallAll` to install the lsps I have, right now I believe I only have one for python
-8) Syntax highting comes using a tool called Treesitter we must install them individually for each language we want using `:TSInstall <your_language>`
+8) Syntax highlighting comes using a tool called Treesitter we must install them individually for each language we want using `:TSInstall <your_language>`
    Example: `:TSInstall python` `:TSInstall c`

 ## Tips